OctoFarm/OctoFarm/README.md

 Confirmed working on: Linux (Ubuntu, Debian), RaspberryPi (Rasbian), Windows 10.
 Should also work on but not tested: MacOS, anything else nodejs will run on.

-_Note_: Raspberry Pi's Raspbian OS doesn't officially support running MongoDB yet (MongoDB requires a 64bit kernel, whereas Raspbian's is 32bit), so in that case, you'll need an external database running on some other machine or VM.
+_Note_: Raspberry Pi's Raspbian OS doesn't officially support running MongoDB yet (MongoDB requires a 64bit kernel, whereas Raspbian's is 32bit), so in that case, you'll need a 32-bit MongoDB version, an external database running on some other machine, or VM.

 ### Supported Browsers

 All browsers should now be supported in OctoFarm.
 Please log an issue if this is not the case.

 ### Prerequisites

 - [MongoDB](https://www.mongodb.com/) - v3.6+
-- [NodeJS](https://nodejs.org/) - v12.18.4 (Recomended to use the LTS version) NOTE: Not checked with LTS V14 yet... better to use V12 for now.
+- [NodeJS](https://nodejs.org/) - v12.18.4 (Recomended to use the LTS versions.
+V14 is being actively tested as we speak.)
 - [NPM](https://www.npmjs.com/) - v6+
 - [OctoPrint](https://octoprint.org) - v1.3.9+